bkrem/awesome-solidity/README.md

 #### Books
 - [Blockchain in Action](https://www.manning.com/books/blockchain-in-action) - Book that teaches the essential principles of blockchain and how to create your own decentralized apps.
+- [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - Mastering Ethereum is a book for developers, offering a guide to the operation and use of the Ethereum, Ethereum Classic, RootStock (RSK) and other compatible EVM-based open blockchains.

 #### Practice
 - [ChainShot](https://www.chainshot.com/) - Hands-on learning with challenging coding tutorials.